Peter Green Furnishers: Further expansion

 The company celebrated its 40 years in business in 1996 with a complete refurbishment of its Chandlers Ford store and also by opening a huge new store in Basingstoke.

 In the 2003 a further store was opened in Reading, and the company was the largest independent furniture retailer in the region.

 On 8 January 2010, Norah Green died, peacefully at home, bringing the original partnership to a close.
 In 2011 the 'child in arms' at the opening of the first store, returned to the business and Wendy Martin, sole offspring of Peter and Norah became a Director of Peter Green.

 In 2010 a design studio was opened in the Reading store.

 In 2016 the Peter Green store commemorated 60 years of trading in Eastleigh.
 Events included an exhibition in Eastleigh Museum and participation in Borough celebrations.

+Closure and end

-On May 25, 2024, the Peter Green store in Chandler's Ford closed without warning.
+After several attempts to sell the business as a going concern, on May 25, 2024, the Peter Green store in Chandler's Ford closed without warning.
 A notice was posted on the door reading: "Closed until further notice.
 We apologise for the inconvenience."